Best VPN for Privacy and Security 2026: 8 Top Picks Tested and Ranked

 - Mullvad Browser available (built with Tor Project)

-- Flat pricing — no upsells, no tiers, no games
+- Flat pricing — no upsells or tiers

 Pricing:

-- €5/month flat — no annual discount, no tiers, 5 simultaneous connections
+- €5/month flat — no annual discounts, no tiers, 5 simultaneous connections

-- That's it.
-Genuinely refreshing in an industry obsessed with pricing psychology.
+- That's really it.
+Refreshingly straightforward in an industry obsessed with pricing tricks.

 Pros:

-- Owned hardware in multiple locations = reduced supply chain risk
+- Owned hardware in multiple locations reduces supply chain risk

-- Transparent about their own limitations on the website (rare)
+- Transparent about their own limitations (unusual to see this)

 Cons:

-- No annual plan = slightly more expensive long-term vs. competitors
+- No annual plan = slightly pricier long-term vs. others

-- Port forwarding removed — real problem if you need it for seeding or self-hosting
+- Port forwarding removed — major problem if you seed or self-host

 3. Private Internet Access — Best for Power Users and Customization

-Private Internet Access (PIA) is the most configurable consumer VPN I've tested — and it's not close.
-The app lets you manually set encryption level (AES-128 vs. AES-256), choose your handshake method, toggle MACE (their DNS-level ad/tracker blocker), configure split tunneling per-app, and pick your protocol per connection.
-That level of granularity is unusual outside of rolling your own setup.
+PIA is the most configurable consumer VPN I've used.
+The app lets you set encryption level (AES-128 vs. AES-256), pick your handshake method, toggle MACE (their DNS-level ad/tracker blocker), configure split tunneling per app, and choose your protocol per connection.
+That granularity is rare outside of rolling your own setup.

-Here's the deal: PIA's no-logs claims have been tested in court — multiple times.
-US federal subpoenas resulted in zero usable data being handed over because there was literally nothing to give.
-That's a real-world validation that no audit can fully replicate.
-The US jurisdiction is still a legitimate concern for high-risk users — I won't pretend otherwise — but the court record is about as strong a proof of concept as you can get.
+Here's the deal: PIA's no-logs claims have been tested in actual court cases — multiple times.
+US federal subpoenas came back empty because there was literally nothing to hand over.
+That's real-world validation that audits can't fully replicate.
+The US jurisdiction is still a concern for high-risk users, but the court record proves something meaningful.

 Key Features: